Graduate Diploma programs

 A collaborative or interdisciplinary GDip program may be proposed by one or more departments for collaborative or interdisciplinary type diploma program which is offered in conjunction with a master's or doctoral program.
 Entry is approved by the Graduate Officer or Director of the Graduate Diploma program and the student’s home Department Graduate Officer and Faculty Associate Dean.

 All GDips programs require Department, Faculty, Senate Graduate and Research Council (SGRC) and Senate approval, followed by review and approval from the Ontario Universities Council on Quality Assurance (Quality Council).
-The approval process is described in the University's Institutional Quality Assurance Framework.
+The approval process is described in the University's Institutional Quality Assurance Process.
 A GDip program and qualification is recorded on the official student academic record, and conferred at convocation.
 Diploma types are defined by the Ontario Universities Council on Quality Assurance.

 Graduate Certificate of Participation/Completion